vinsidious/gac/ROADMAP.md

 ## Current Status

 Git Auto Commit (gac) is a CLI tool that uses large language models to generate meaningful commit messages based on staged changes.
-We're completing a major architectural shift toward functional programming, emphasizing pure functions, immutability, and composability.
+We have completed a major architectural shift toward functional programming, emphasizing pure functions, immutability, and composability.

 ## Next Steps